-CANARIE continues to play a key role in this initiative as CANARIE network resources are made available to support test-bed infrastructure for new product validation and testing.
+Additional participants in CENGN will be able to leverage the CANARIE network to support advanced testing and demonstration of new ICT products and services CANARIE continues to play a key role in this initiative as CANARIE network resources are made available to support test-bed infrastructure for new product validation and testing.

-3.0 Statement of Eligible Activities for 2018-19 and for the Foreseeable Future
+3.0 Statement of Eligible Activities for 2019-20 and for the Foreseeable Future

-In 2018-19, CANARIE will continue to align its activities towards the goal of strengthening Canada's digital research infrastructure.
-In 2018-19, CANARIE plans to continue its focus on its three eligible activities.
+In 2019-20, CANARIE will continue to align its activities towards the goal of strengthening Canada's digital research infrastructure.
+In 2019-20, CANARIE plans to continue its focus on its three eligible activities.